 Dentures Vs. Dental Implants: A Cost Comparison

 Although it may seem as if dentures are more affordable than implants are, once the cost of continually purchasing denture adhesives and special cleaning solutions as well as going through the hassle of and considering the additional cost of having the denture relined, and recurring need to order replacement dentures periodically are taken into account, the costs associated with dentures begin to rise.

-As each patient is unique, we will need to determine how much your Full Teeth Replacement with Dental Implants would cost during your complimentary consultation with Dr. William P. Lamas.
+As each patient is unique, we will need to determine how much your Full Teeth Replacement with Dental Implants would cost during your consultation with Dr. William P. Lamas.

 Payment Options at Lamas Dental Specialists in Miami

 Other Payment Options That Are Specifically Designed for Patients:

 – a credit card specifically designed for medical expenses with payments based on the patient’s specific financial circumstances.

 – this company is similar to CareCredit and offers patients a loan to pay for their medical needs.

 Reasons People Choose Dr. Lamas to Perform Their Full Teeth Replacement